mohammed-mamounn/htb-writeups/Redeemer.md/Redeemer.md

 6. `GET flag` → flag captured

 ### Remediation
-- Require authentication (`requirepass`) on the Redis instance.
+- Require authentication on the Redis instance.
-- Bind Redis to localhost/internal interfaces only — don't expose 6379 to untrusted networks.
+- Bind Redis to localhost/internal interfaces only so port 6379 is not exposed to untrusted networks.
 - Don't store secrets/flags in plaintext inside a database with no access control.